-TREEFINDER is open source software - as soon as somebody gives me a compensation for several years of unpaid work plus a perspective for the future.
+TREEFINDER is open source software - as soon as somebody gives me a compensation for my work.

 PERFORMANCE OF TREE RECONSTRUCTION

 TREEFINDER's reconstruction behavior was explored in a simulation study under varying parameter conditions, and its performance was compared with that of other maximum likelihood programs.